Skip to main content

 6. Atomic Writes: OS-Level Data Guarantees

 When you open a file in 'w' mode, the OS instantly truncates it to 0 bytes.
-If your server crashes exactly halfway through the write operation, the file is left half-empty and permanently corrupted.
+If your Python server crashes exactly halfway through the write operation, the file is left half-empty and permanently corrupted.

 The Production Atomic Write